imsdolta/hello/README.md

-this is an example text
+this is an repo containing few basic algorithms and their implementation in CPP

-world is a strange place